mgenware/go-triton/README.md

 }
 ```

-Let's say our localized strings files are defined as follows:
+Let's say our localized string files are defined as follows:

 `en.json`: